 2. Select the Email template (if necessary check this: create an email template).

 3. Choose the Segment who will be attached to your deployment (check this article if necessary: create segments).

 4. Choose the integration mode of the survey.

-You have the choice between two types of integration by email:
+You have the choice between three types of integration by email:

 Check this article: how to add a question directly inside my emails.

 - The url of my survey, allows you to share your campaign by a simple link, or even to integrate this url to an image or a button in your email.
 When you use the URL of your survey, we recommend that you generate an URL to attach your attributes to the deployment link in your email.

 Check this article: how to attach attributes to a deployment url.